US RAiD Pilot

 What does participation in the US pilot involve?

-Once the US RAiD infrastructure is available, interested pilot organizations would experiment with the RAiD API and/or submit project metadata through a web form to test out the RAID creation workflow and the process for making updates to existing RAID metadata, give feedback on any improvements that might be needed from a user perspective, and get a sense of the usefulness of RAiD for each organization.
-Organizations and groups with the interest and resources to integrate the RAiD API with local systems or workflows are welcome.
-Pilot organizations’ use cases would be documented and shared, and participants may be asked to present on their experience with RAiD at webinars or community calls.
+The US RAiD Pilot demo environment is now available and several organizations are already participating in the pilot, experimenting with the RAID API and/or entering project metadata into the RAiD web form to test RAID creation and editing workflows for their various use cases.
+Pilot participants are asked to provide feedback on any improvements that may be needed to the RAiD interface, metadata schema, and other aspects related to RAiD adoption.
+Pilot organizations’ use cases are being documented and shared, and participants may be asked to present on their experience with RAiD at webinars or community calls.
 At this time, there are no costs to pilot participants and no requirements for how much or how little a pilot organization would be involved, as there is room for flexibility depending on the level of interest and resources available.
-If your organization has a potential use case for RAiD, please email projectpid@ucsd.edu.
+If your organization has a potential use case for RAiD, please email projectpid@ucsd.edu

 What is the RAiD metadata schema?